 Why use this?

-Tenants are not incentivised to occupy their rental property in a sustainable way and landlords have no ability to install renewable energy solutions whilst the property is occupied by virtue of the protections afforded to tenants under ASTs.
+Clauses that incentivise tenants to occupy a rental property in a sustainable way and allow landlords to install renewable energy solutions at the property while it is still occupied.

 Disclaimer - please read

 The clauses on this website (and published in our Climate Contract Playbook) have been prepared in good faith on a pro bono basis and are free to download and use.
 The clauses have been drafted and edited by a variety of lawyers and, as such, the approaches to drafting may not conform to any particular drafting norms.
 We acknowledge this as a consequence of the collaborative drafting process.

 The clauses on this website (and published in our Climate Contract Playbook) are provided on an ‘as is’ basis and without any representation or warranty as to accuracy or that the clauses will achieve the relevant climate goal or any other outcome.